Filimoa/open-parse/README.md

 #### 2. ML Table Detection (Optional)

-This repository provides an optional feature to parse content from tables using the state-of-the-art Table Transformer (DETR) model.
-The Table Transformer model, introduced in the paper "PubTables-1M: Towards Comprehensive Table Extraction From Unstructured Documents" by Smock et al., achieves best-in-class results for table extraction.
+This repository provides an optional feature to parse content from tables using a variety of deep learning models.

 ```console
 pip install "openparse[ml]"